All you need to know about Unix environment variables

 In this case, your personal bin directory (~/bin) would then be searched before other directories on your path and /apps/bin would be searched last provided it isn’t also included in the initial $PATH.

-Environment variables help to configure your account so that it’s easier to use, but can also be changed to suit your needs and preferences.
+Environment variables help to configure your account so that it’s easier to use, but they can also be changed to suit your needs and preferences.

 This story, "All you need to know about Unix environment variables" was originally published by Network World.